Peugeot E-3008

 • Charging Interface: Maximizes standard European CCS2 parameters, accommodating DC fast charging inputs up to 160 kW.
 This restores the battery from 20% to 80% in 27 to 30 minutes utilizing an automated thermal battery pre-conditioning cycle link.

-Commercial Footprint: Where is it Sold?
+Where is it Sold?

 The Peugeot 3008 is strictly distributed throughout Europe, the United Kingdom, Latin America, Australia, and select Middle Eastern networks.
 Despite early structural plans from parent company Stellantis to re-introduce the historic French brand to North America, those corporate strategies were permanently shelved.
 As of 2026, the Peugeot 3008 is absolutely not on sale in the United States.

-Price Matrix: Theoretical US Cost vs. Tesla Model Y
+US Cost vs. Tesla Model Y

 Vehicle Model & GradeBattery SizeBase Price (UK/EU Conversion)Direct U.S. Segment Equivalent